 This furry pup is a relatively new crossbreed, but its ancestors go way back.
-In fact, both Border Collies and Kelpies descend from collie type herding dogs brought to Australia in the late nineteenth century.
+In fact, both Border Collies and Kelpies descend from collie-type herding dogs brought to Australia in the late nineteenth century.

 The Kelpie was one of those dogs developed to handle sheep on their own.
 Nowadays, this breed is mainly used as a working dog in the cattle industry.
 Some Kelpies also perform in obedience and agility, as well as herding competitions.

-In this light, the Border Collie Kelpie cross comes from a strong line of herding dogs.
+As you can see, the Border Collie Kelpie cross comes from a strong line of herding dogs.
 Because of that, they have good work disposition and could generally do a good job herding and guarding cattle.